symfony/symfony-docs/service_container/autowiring.rst

 This can also be accomplished using an :ref:`alias <services-alias>`.
 Suppose that for some reason, the id of the service was instead ``app.rot13.transformer``.
-In this case, any arguments type-hinted with the class name (``App\Util\Rot13Transformer``) can no longer be autowired (actually, it :ref:`will work now, but not in Symfony 4.0 <autowiring-single-matching-service>`).
+In this case, any arguments type-hinted with the class name (``App\Util\Rot13Transformer``) can no longer be autowired.

 No problem!
 To fix this, you can *create* a service whose id matches the class by adding a service alias: